bernatGene/cereal-io/README.md

 - Arduino code: `/arduino/src/SendAndReadCereal.ino`
 - Unity code: `/unity/Assets/CeralTest.cs`

+## Serial Communication Port Selection

+We need to be able to tell Unity what Port the computer is using for communication with the Arduino.
+While we can manually edit the port name on our `Cereal.cs` script, a much better way is to incorporate some sort of UI element that let's us pick the correct port.
+For this we have introduced a new wrapper code called `CerealManager.cs` and a full implementation of it, a prefab containing all the necessary UI elements can be found as a `package` on: `unity/CerealManagerPackage.unitypackage`.

+This wrapper contains it's own definitions for the `SendInt()`, `SendFloat()`, `ReadInt()` and `ReadFloat()` functions.
+It is highly recommended that you use this implementation of the Cereal code for your Unity builds, as it will allow you to pick the correct Port for Serial Communication through a simple UI element.

 *Disclaimer*: This library is currently not thoroughly tested.
 It has only been tested for the UNO R3 board.